centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/interface.md

 </TabItem>
 <TabItem value="For a contact template" label="For a contact template">

-Where `200` is the number associated to the Resource Status page:
+Where `200` is the number associated with the Resource Status page:

 ```shell
 centreon -u Admin -p 'centreon' -o CONTACTTPL -a ADD -v "new_template;new_template;user@mail.com;mypassword;1;1;en_US;local;200"